Land-use planning: Basis of land use planning authority in the United States

 Police power is the basis for land use planning authority in the United States.
 This authority is usually delegated by state governments to local governments, including counties and cities.
 It is these local governments that most frequently exercise police power in land use planning matters.
 The regulation of land use based on police power is distinct from the taking of private property by the government through the power of eminent domain.
-If the regulation of land use is done under the authority of the police power, the private property owner isn't typically entitled to compensation as they would be if property was taken under the power of eminent domain.
+If the regulation of land use is done under the authority of the police power, the private property owner is not typically entitled to compensation as they would be if property was taken under the power of eminent domain.
 The court decision in the case Commonwealth v.
 Alger was related to land use planning and dealt with the construction of a wharf on privately owned tidelands around Boston Harbor.